Mike the Boilerman -

 2) You no longer need a hot water cylinder as the combi will deliver hot water.
 Regain storage space.

 3) Annual servicing becomes quicker and cheaper.
-A combi is FAR quicker to service than a warm air unit!
+A combi is FAR quicker to service than an old-style warm air unit!

 4) The combi will be room-sealed, meaning the outside air vent needed for the the warm air boiler can now be blocked up and sealed, getting rid of the draft.

-Johnson and Starley make this device, called the "Aquair HIU".
-Search their website to find it.
+Johnson and Starley make this device, the curiously named "Aquair HIU”.
 It uses hot central heating water as the heat source for a warm air fan unit.
 This unit replaces the conventional warm air boiler and a combi boiler is fitted to heat it.
 Simple and effective alternative to replacing an old and beyond-repair warm air boiler in my opinion.

 Johnson and Starley also now make a complete warm air and hot water unit incorporating a conventional high efficiency condensing combi boiler and an Aquair style of HIU device combined into one single appliance.
 Its one of the range of boilers called the "Warmcair", and uses the same fan-powered pre-mixed gas-and-air room sealed technology that modern water-based high-efficiency condensing boilers use.